thytom/fr-admin.co.uk/site/about.md

 this process.

-Emma’s unique selling point is her ability to work across many fields at expert level in both French and English.
-Her 25 years’ worth of IT work experience and 8 years of living and working in France mean that she is able to offer excellent administrative services to anyone with either a personal or business need both in the UK and France.
+Emma’s unique selling point is her ability to work across many fields at expert level.
+Her 25 years’ worth of IT work experience in high profile markets such as Lloyd's of London and 8 years of living and working in France, mean that she is able to offer excellent administrative services to anyone with either a personal or business need in both the UK and France.

 # The French Experience